bytesnake/blog/content/viola-da-gamba/index.md

 ### Motor skills and fountain pens

 Playing passages on the Gambe has an interesting side effect for me.
 Because it's so complex in motion, it feels a bit similar to fountain pen writing.
-In German there is the old proverb "Wer schreibt, der bleibt" (Whoever writes, stays), I really really hated in school, but came to accept lately.
+In German there is the old proverb "Wer schreibt, der bleibt" (Whoever writes, stays), I came to accept lately.
 It means that the complex movement of writing helps encoding the written text in your memory.
 Though of course, not as varied in expression on a fret, playing still improves melody recitation for me.

-### Some modest progression
+### Some modest progress

  <div style="width: 100%; overflow: hidden;">
      <div style="width: 200px; float: left;">